MilesGreen7/End-to-End-Encrypted-File-Sharing-System/README.md

-# Project 2 Starter Code

-This repository contains the starter code for Project 2!
+# This repository contains my end-to-end encrypted file sharing system

-For comprehensive documentation, see the Project 2 Spec (https://cs161.org/proj2/getting-started-coding/).
+For comprehensive documentation, see the spec (https://sp23.cs161.org/proj2/).

-Write your implementation in `client/client.go`, and your tests in `client_test/client_test.go`.
+My implementation is in `client/client.go`, and my tests are in `client_test/client_test.go`.

-To test your implementation, run `go test -v` inside of the `client_test` directory.
+To test my implementation, run `go test -v` inside of the `client_test` directory.